Template Inheritance and Reusability

 {/ifset}

-You can use a variable or any expression in PHP as the block name.
-In this case, add the keyword block before the variable to make it clear that it is not the variable that is checked:
+The block name can be a variable or any PHP expression.
+In this case, add the keyword block before the variable to clarify that it's not a check for the existence of variables:

 {ifset block $name}